top of page

 As carers, getting out of the house isn't always easy.
-Leaving the person we care for might be impossible or only possible when we have alternative support in place.
+Leaving the person we care for might be impossible, or only possible if we have extra support in place.
+And bringing them with us can come with a fair share of logistics to sort, especially if they have added mobility needs to consider.

-1. If getting out to do these things is an enjoyable escape and a way of connecting with others, that might be important too!
+1. If getting out to do these things is an enjoyable escape and a way of connecting with others, that makes them important things to prioritise!

 2. Some of these things might cost a little extra - this might be balanced against the cost of mileage, bus fares or parking.
-We can also mention these additional costs in our next carers assessment.
+We could mention these additional costs in our next carer’s assessment.

 Five ways carers are getting stuff done without leaving the house